 Friday, May 20, 2016

 Commencement day is the highlight of the academic year.
-As is our tradition, Wheelock will hold two separate Commencement programs:
+As is our tradition, Wheelock held two separate Commencement programs:

 - 10:00 am Undergraduate Ceremony